St Mary's Church, Bury St Edmunds: History

 During the 16th century, John Notyngham and Jankyn Smyth, two wealthy local benefactors, bequeathed large amounts of money to the church.
 These funds contributed to building the north and south quire aisles, now the Lady Chapel and Royal Anglian (formerly Suffolk Regimental) chapel, two chantry chapels and a north and south porch.
 The north porch, known as the Notyngham porch, was built in 1437 in accordance with the will of John Notyngham.
 The south porch of 1523 was removed during a restoration in 1831.
 St Wolstan's chapel, on the north-west side, formerly held the Suffolk Regimental cenotaph until it was moved to the end of the north aisle.
 It now holds the church kitchen.

-The west window is believed to be the largest of any parish church in the country, measuring 35 ft 6in by 8 ft 6in.
+The west window is believed to be the largest of any parish church in the country, measuring 35 feet 6 in by 8 feet 6 in.

-The church is awarded three stars by Simon Jenkins in his 1999 book England's Thousand Best Churches.
-Jenkins writes:
+Simon Jenkins, who awards the church three stars in his 1999 book England's Thousand Best Churches, writes:

 The interior has one of the largest and most exhilarating naves in the country.
 Arcades of ten majestic bays march towards the chancel, each rising on continuous mouldings with only the tiniest of capitals.
 The unusually wide hammerbeam roof is a marvellous survival.
 Eleven pairs of angels guard the space below, attended by lesser angels on the wallplates and by saints, martyrs, prophets and kings, 42 figures in all.
 On the frieze a medieval menagerie takes over, with dragons, unicorns, birds and fish. ...
 The south chapel is littered with pleasant brasses.
 The north aisle by the tower has its memorials spectacularly displayed.
-They climb up the wall to the ceiling, a valhalla of Bury worthies.
+They climb up the wall to the ceiling, a valhalla of Bury worthies..

 Choirs

 Until recently, St Mary's Church had a traditional Anglican choir of boys and gentlemen, with a history dating back to as early as 1354, after which there are many references to singers and ‘childs with a surplys’.
 This tradition is believed to have remained untouched even during Puritan times.
-The choir has more recently toured Spain, Turkey, Cyprus, Israel and Malta, France, Belgium, and Germany, and has sung evensongs at cathedrals including Canterbury and St Paul's.
+The choir has in the past toured Spain, Turkey, Cyprus, Israel and Malta, France, Belgium, and Germany, and has sung evensongs at cathedrals including Canterbury and St Paul's.
 The Choir is affiliated to the RSCM, and choristers are trained using the RSCM Voice for Life scheme.

 2010 saw the inception of St Mary's Ladies' Choir, and the Girls' Choir began in 2015.
 Although they were formerly quite separate from the Church Choir, joining together only for large services, the choir is now mixed.